conradakunga/Blog/_posts/2026-01-04-how-to-cancel-running-unit-tests-in-c-net.md

 ![cancelTestDefault](../images/2026/01/cancelTestDefault.png)

+The IDE I am using is [JetBrains](https://www.jetbrains.com/) [Rider](https://www.jetbrains.com/rider/), but the same principles will apply with [Visual Studio](https://visualstudio.microsoft.com/), [Visual Studio Code](https://code.visualstudio.com/), or any other .NET IDE that supports running tests.

 You would be surprised to learn that this **does not actually do anything**.

 The icon changes, but the test **runs to completion**.